 Then came the best surprise: Far Cry 3.
 Set on a jungle island, with a crazy man whose mouth needs to be washed out with soap, who tries to execute you.
-We were treated to a little bit of gameplay with some nice explosions and some good old knifing, which is rare for a first reveal for a game.
+We were treated to a little bit of gameplay with some nice explosions and some good old knifing, which is rare for the first reveal for a game.

 Ghost Recon: Future Soldier also got a good showing and looks to be a solid co-op shooter.

-Skipping Your Shape 2012, Just Dance 3 and a few other obvious previews, let’s move onto the Tin Tin movie tie in game, which featured video interviews with Steven Spielberg and others and looks rather endearing and is sure to bring back childhood memories.
+Skipping Your Shape 2012, Just Dance 3 and a few other obvious previews, let’s move onto the Tin Tin movie tie-in game, which featured video interviews with Steven Spielberg and others and looks rather endearing and is sure to bring back childhood memories.

 There was a new Raving Rabbids game that utilises Kinect augmented reality with lots of mini-games that looked kind of fun in a goofy way.

-Finally the next instalment of Assassin’s Creed was demonstrated, with new features such as flamethrowers, ziplines and explosives.
+Finally, the next instalment of Assassin’s Creed was demonstrated, with new features such as flamethrowers, zip lines and explosives.
 AC: Revelations looks set to be a fitting conclusion to Ezio’s funky-accented adventures.

-Quietly forgetting Aaron Priceman “ Mr. Caffeine” and some of the most cringy lines so far, Ubisoft kept things moving in the order of day in being better than the last, and doing themselves pretty proud on their 25th anniversary.
+Quietly forgetting Aaron Priceman “ Mr Caffeine” and some of the most cringy lines so far, Ubisoft kept things moving in the order of the day in being better than the last, and doing themselves pretty proud on their 25th anniversary.

 Sony Press Conference

 Finally, the day gave way to arguably the most anticipated event, simply because it could have gone a lot of different routes.
 Sony’s extravaganza was, most agree, a pretty impressive showing.
 The big question was how they were going to address the elephant in the stadium, the PSN outage.
-Amazingly, Jack Tretton got to the point swiftly and delivered a sincere apology in an astute manner, not only to the consumers, but to the third party developers, who arguably lost a great deal more.
+Amazingly, Jack Tretton got to the point swiftly and delivered a sincere apology in an astute manner, not only to the consumers but to the third party developers, who arguably lost a great deal more.

 A nice surprise, in the form of a brand new Sly Cooper game, arrived; ‘Thieves in Time’ was announced, though there wasn’t much other information.